Supported by CCR Office of Science and Technology Resources (OSTR)

 Structured illumination (SIM)

 Structured illumination (SIM) is a Super Resolution (SR) technique based on imaging of a set of images from the same focal plane with a shifting grid pattern.
-Information is extracted from the raw data to produce a reconstructed image having a lateral resolution of 100 nm (approximately twice that of conventional confocals and wide-field instruments) and an axial resolution ranging between 150 and 300 nanometers.
+Information is extracted from the raw data to produce a reconstructed image having a lateral resolution of 100 nm (approximately twice that of conventional confocal and wide-field instruments) and an axial resolution ranging between 150 and 300 nanometers.
 Among the advantages of SIM are the abundance of dyes and fluorescent proteins for labeling specimens and the ease of conducting multicolor imaging.
 Acquisition is moderately slow but still acceptable for live imaging.
 Images are post-processed in batches to compensate for the length of processing time (~ 5 min for a full frame).

-New technology MINFLUX is based on excitation of the fluorescent molecules with doughnut-shaped beam, and photon-counting.
+New technology MINFLUX (MINimising Fluorescence FUXes) is based on excitation of the fluorescent molecules with doughnut-shaped beam, and photon-counting.
 Exact position of the molecule is detected by a minimum of fluorescence; thus, it requires low photon count and imaging is fast and non-photodamaging.
 Resolution is not dependent on wavelength and molecular tilt.
 This system may reach a level of resolution up to 3 nm, bridging the gap between the light and electron microscopy.
-MINFLUX may be used for molecular mapping of the intracellular structures such as organelles and high molecular complexes (centromeres, centrosomes, Cajal bodies, etc.).MINFLUX of OMC is oe of the first in USA, this is a brand-new technique.
-Currently, imaging is limited to two colors detected in a single infra-red channel and differentiated ratiometrically.
+MINFLUX may be used for molecular mapping of the intracellular structures such as organelles and high molecular complexes (centromeres, centrosomes, Cajal bodies, etc.) MINFLUX of OMC is one of the first in USA, this is a brand-new technique.
 OMC works on expanding the color palette for multicolor imaging, and adapting the techniques to a wide range of samples.
+Alternative to STORM and PALM, DNA-PAINT technique based on a periodic binding of a fluorescent imager to a docker oligonucleotide attached to antibody, is under development at OMC for MINFLUX.